dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 noise enter the tests -

 * ICMP ping's - which are responded to by the kernel - start responding faster than UDP bsed pings - which have to context switch into user space.
+Sometimes.
+  Some kernels deprioritize ping!

 * RTT based measurements start becoming significant - dropping a queue from 10ms to 1ms increases the measurement traffic by a factor of 5.

-Try not to take any observed difference in performance under 5ms seriously.
+Try not to take any observed difference in performance under 5ms cautiously.

-## Sample size
+## Sample size is large

 The default --step-size is 200ms in width - this is both to reduce the heisenbugs introduced by the measurement portions of the text and to lower